Ore-02/slackbot-qa/README.md

 ### Processing PDFs

-The bot automatically processes PDFs in these scenarios:
+The bot automatically processes PDFs in these scenarios (silently, without sending notifications):
 1. When a PDF is shared in a channel where the bot is present
 2. When a PDF is uploaded directly to a channel where the bot is present
-3. When the bot starts, it scans for existing PDFs in the workspace
+3. When the bot starts, it scans for all existing PDFs in the workspace

+The bot tracks which files have been processed to avoid duplicate processing, allowing efficient incremental updates over time.

 ### Asking Questions